-On June 6, 2008, the Company's Operating Partnership utilized an accordion feature under its unsecured revolving credit facility (the "Unsecured Line of Credit") with a consortium of lenders to increase the current lenders' total commitment under the Unsecured Line of Credit from \$605.0 million to \$923.3 million.
-On July 21, 2008, the Company's Operating Partnership further increased the total commitment from \$923.3 million to \$1.0 billion.
+On June 6, 2008, the Company utilized an accordion feature under its unsecured revolving credit facility (the "Unsecured Line of Credit") with a consortium of lenders to increase the current lenders' total commitment under the Unsecured Line of Credit from \$605.0 million to \$923.3 million.
+On July 21, 2008, the Company further increased the total commitment from \$923.3 million to \$1.0 billion.
 All other material terms under the facility remain unchanged.
-The Company's Unsecured Line of

-Credit bears interest at a variable interest rate equal to Eurodollar plus 0.475% per annum and matures on August 3, 2010, with a provision for a one-year extension at the option of the Company, subject to certain conditions.
-The Unsecured Line of Credit is a recourse obligation of the Company's Operating Partnership.
+The Company's Unsecured Line of Credit bears interest at a variable interest rate equal to Eurodollar plus 0.475% per annum and matures on August 3, 2010, with a provision for a one-year extension at the option of the Company, subject to certain conditions.
+The Unsecured Line of Credit is a recourse obligation of the Company.
 Under the Unsecured Line of Credit, a facility fee equal to 0.125% per annum is payable in quarterly installments.
-The interest rate and facility fee are subject to adjustment in the event of a change in the Operating Partnership's unsecured debt ratings.
+The interest rate and facility fee are subject to adjustment in the event of a change in the Company's unsecured debt ratings.
 The Unsecured Line of Credit involves a syndicate of lenders.
 The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to the Company at a negotiated LIBOR-based rate.
 The Company had an outstanding balance on the Unsecured Line of Credit of \$100.0 million at December 31, 2008.
 The weighted-average balance outstanding was approximately \$132.8 million and \$30.1 million during the years ended December 31, 2008 and 2007, respectively.
 The weighted-average interest rate on amounts outstanding was approximately 3.58% and 5.64% during the year ended December 31, 2008 and 2007, respectively.

-The terms of the Unsecured Line of Credit require that the Company maintain a number of customary financial and other covenants on an ongoing basis, including: (1) a leverage ratio not to exceed 60%, however, the leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days, (2) a secured debt leverage ratio not to exceed 55%, (3) a fixed charge coverage ratio of at least 1.40, (4) an unsecured debt leverage ratio not to exceed 60%, however, the unsecured debt leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days, (5) a minimum net worth requirement, (6) an unsecured debt interest coverage ratio of at least 1.75 and (7) limitations on permitted investments, development, partially owned entities, business outside of commercial real estate and commercial non-office properties.
+The terms of the Unsecured Line of Credit require that the Company maintain a number of customary financial and other covenants on an ongoing basis, including: (1) a leverage ratio not to exceed 60%, however, the leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days, (2) a secured debt leverage ratio not to exceed 55%, (3) a fixed charge coverage ratio of at least 1.40, (4) an unsecured debt leverage ratio not to exceed 60%, however, the unsecured debt leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days, (2) a secured debt leverage ratio may increase to no greater than 65% provided that it is reduced back to 60% within 180 days, (5) a minimum net worth requirement, (6) an unsecured debt interest coverage ratio of at least 1.75 and (7) limitations on permitted investments, development, partially owned entities, business outside of commercial real estate and commercial non-office properties.
 At December 31, 2008 and 2007, the Company was in compliance with each of these financial and other covenant requirements.